Cyrus Edwin Dallin: Equestrian sculptures of indigenous peoples

 Dallin created four prominent equestrian sculptures of indigenous people: A Signal of Peace, or The Welcome (1890); The Medicine Man, or The Warning (1899); Protest of the Sioux, or The Defiance (1904); and Appeal to the Great Spirit (1908).

 A Signal of Peace was exhibited at the 1893 World's Columbian Exposition and was installed in Chicago's Lincoln Park in 1894.
 The Medicine Man was exhibited at the 1899 Paris Salon, and the 1900 Exposition Universelle in Paris, where it won a gold medal.
 It was installed in Philadelphia's Fairmount Park in 1903.

 The full-size staff version of Protest of the Sioux was exhibited at the 1904 Louisiana Purchase Exposition, where it won a gold medal.
 The mounted brave defiantly shaking his fist at an enemy was never cast as a full-size bronze and survives only in statuette form.
 A one-third-size bronze version, cast in 1986, is at the Springville Museum of Art in Springville, Utah.

 Appeal to the Great Spirit became an icon of American art and is Dallin's most famous work.
 The full-size version was cast in bronze in Paris and won a gold medal at the 1909 Paris Salon.
 It was installed outside the main entrance to the Boston Museum of Fine Arts in 1912.
 Smaller versions of the work are in numerous American museums and in the permanent collection of the White House.

 In 1929, a full-sized bronze version of Appeal to the Great Spirit—personally overseen and approved by Dallin— was installed in Muncie, Indiana, at the intersection of Walnut and Granville Streets, and is considered by many residents to be a symbol of their city.
-A one-third-size plaster version was given to Tulsa, Oklahoma's Central High in 1923.
+Benefactors of the city would later add to their Dallin portfolio through the purchase of the Passing of the Buffalo sculpture, which had been commissioned by Geraldine R. Dodge.
+A one-third-size plaster version of the Appeal was given to Tulsa, Oklahoma's Central High in 1923.
 It stood in the school's main hall until 1976, when Central closed its doors.
 In 1985, that plaster was used to cast a one-third-size bronze version, which is now in Woodward Park (Tulsa), at the intersection of 21st and Peoria Streets.
 There is also a version at St. John University in Wisconsin.

+Death

+When he died in 1944, his life was celebrated in a Unitarian service at Arlington's First Parish Church.
+He is buried in Mount Pleasant Cemetery in Arlington, Massachusetts.